pruvisto/debirdify/README.md

 ### Running

-Set up a webserver and WSGI, pointing to `debirdify.wsgi`.
+Set up a webserver and WSGI, pointing to `debirdify/wsgi`.

 ### Caveats